mgreenegit/rfc_customguestconfig/README.md

 are automatically populated during the Build phase.
 The package will be automatically created using the authoring cmdlets.

+### Submit your own example test

+If you would like to test your own content, there are two options available.

+- Fork this repo and connect Azure DevOps to your project.
+  This will require you to setup a new project in Azure DevOps with a service connection named 'ARM' and a variable group connected to Azure KeyVault.
+Additional details will be published as a step by step guide.
+- Submit a PR.
+Although incoming pull requests will not trigger new builds automatically, we will review your code and manually trigger a build to test your content for you, and follow up in the PR conversation.

 ## Give us feedback!

 We are very interested in understanding how you would leverage